1960 United States Grand Prix

 The 1960 United States Grand Prix was a Formula One motor race held on November 20, 1960, at Riverside International Raceway in Riverside, California.
 It was race 10 of 10 in the 1960 World Championship of Drivers and race 9 of 9 in the 1960 International Cup for Formula One Manufacturers.

+Reigning champion Jack Brabham who went into the final round with a 7-point-gap over championship rival Bruce McLaren, was able to successfully defend his title by finishing fourth, becoming the third overall back-to-back Formula One World Champion after Alberto Ascari and Juan Manuel Fangio.